8-Year-Old Girl Shot While Doing Homework In Northwest Indiana Home

 CHICAGO (CBS)– An 8-year-old girl is in critical condition after she was shot while doing homework in her home in Northwest Indiana Thursday night.

-According to East Chicago police, the girl in the living room when she was shot in the head shortly after 10 p.m.
+According to East Chicago police, the girl was in the living room on the 4500 block of Magoun Avenue when she was shot in the head shortly after 10 p.m.

-Police said 16 rounds had been fired from an automatic weapon on Magoun Avenue.
+Police said 16 rounds had been fired from an automatic weapon outside the home.
 A stray bullet went through the house and hit the 8-year-old.

 She is now in critical condition at Comer Children’s Hospital.

 Police said the girl was not the intended target.
-The identity of the shooter in known at this time.
+The identity of the shooter is unknown at this time.

+Detectives will be back in the area Friday morning to try to talk to potential witnesses and gather further evidence.

 Also From CBS Chicago: